 The cost of transmission constraints

-While supply and demand are the key factors determining the hourly market prices, transmission capacity also plays a role.
+While supply and demand are key factors determining the hourly market prices, transmission capacity also plays a role.
 Bottlenecks can occur where power connections are linked to each other, if large volumes need to be transmitted to meet demand.
 To relieve this congestion, different area prices are introduced.
-In other words, when transmission capacity gets constrained, the price is raised to reduce demand in the areas affected.
+In other words, when transmission capacity gets constrained, the price is raised to reduce demand in areas affected.